All posts by Sarah Brown

 The question might sound facetious, but I’m not asking it in a joking manner.
 When playing Oregon Trail, you had to make decisions with consequences: ford the river or pay for a ferry?
 Buy bullets and waste days hunting, or live more frugally?
 Go to the fort or to the Green River?
 Each time you played the game, you likely made different choices to evaluate the outcome, including a round where you set a grueling pace with no food and let the characters (who you may or may not have named after your siblings) die.

 One of my favorite websites, Grantland.com, recently hipped me to a subgenre of video game writing: walkthrough/review hybrids of obscure DOS games.
 I spent many childhood hours playing the Hugo’s House of Horrors series, and reading these pieces prompted me to think about the term “gamification” differently.
 Unlock the door to fortune and prosperity with a selection of money-spinning judi slot adventures.
+Many people enjoy playing slot online for its convenience and the chance to win exciting prizes from home.
 Continue reading

 Avatar photo